re3h5/bloggerbot2/README.md

 ## Features

-- 🔍 Fetches trending topics (with focus on Bangladesh trends)
+- 🔍 Fetches trending topics using Google Trends API
 - 🤖 Generates high-quality blog posts using OpenRouter AI
+- 🖼️ Automatically generates relevant images for each post
 - 📝 Posts automatically to Blogger with smart label classification
 - ⏰ Runs on a schedule (every 6 hours by default)
 - 🏷️ Smart label classification system
 - 📊 Comprehensive logging
-- ⚠️ Error handling and retries
+- ⚠️ Error handling and retries with multiple fallback mechanisms

 ## Prerequisites